 Tucked away at the back of a sleepy Staffordshire village stood a huge brick wall hiding a vast, derelict wasteland with a fascinating history.

 Elford had a secret garden, the story needed to be told and the land returned to use.

 Thanks to the dedication of volunteers, villagers, support from local businesses, and lottery funding, the garden has bloomed again.

-This photograph shows the garden as it was 10 years ago in 2009 when the restoration project began.
+This photograph shows the garden as it was in 2009 when the restoration project began.